-Our seismic crews supply seismic data primarily to companies engaged in the exploration and development of oil and natural gas on land and in land-to-water transition areas.
-Seismic acquisition services of our wholly-owned subsidiary, Eagle Canada Seismic Services, ULC ("Eagle Canada"), are also used by the potash mining industry in Canada, and Eagle Canada has particular expertise through its heliportable capabilities.
+Our seismic data acquisition crews supply seismic data primarily to companies engaged in the exploration and development of oil and natural gas on land and in land-to-water transition areas.
+Seismic acquisition services of our wholly-owned subsidiary, Eagle Canada Seismic Services ULC ("Eagle Canada"), are also used by the potash mining industry in Canada, and Eagle Canada has particular expertise through its heliportable capabilities.
 Our clients rely on seismic data to identify areas where subsurface conditions are favorable for the accumulation of existing hydrocarbons, to optimize the development and production of hydrocarbon reservoirs, to better delineate existing oil and natural gas fields, and to augment reservoir management techniques.
-In addition, seismic data are sometimes utilized in unconventional reservoirs to identify geohazards (such as subsurface faults) for drilling purposes, aid in geo-steering of a horizontal well bore and rock property identification for high grading of well locations and hydraulic fracturing.
+In addition, seismic data are sometimes utilized in unconventional reservoirs to identify geo-hazards (such as subsurface faults) for drilling purposes, aid in geo-steering of a horizontal well bore and rock property identification for high grading of well locations and hydraulic fracturing.
 The majority of our current activity is in areas of unconventional reservoirs.

 We acquire geophysical data using the latest in 3-D seismic survey techniques.
 We introduce acoustic energy into the ground by using vibration equipment or dynamite detonation, depending on the surface terrain, area of operation, and subsurface requirements.
-The reflected energy, or echoes, are received through geophones, converted into a digital signal at a multi-channel recording unit, and then transmitted to a central recording vehicle.
+The reflected energy, or echoes, are received through geophones, converted into a digital signal at a single or multi-channel recording unit, and then transmitted to a central recording vehicle.
 Subsurface requirements dictate the number of channels necessary to perform our services.
-We generally use tens of thousands of recording channels in our 3-D seismic surveys.
+We generally use tens of thousands of recording channels in our 3-D seismic surveys with the largest crew consisting of 50,000 recording and dozens of energy source units.
+We are capable of deploying multiple crews equipped with this technology on multiple projects simultaneously.
 Additional recording channels enhance the resolution of the seismic survey through increased imaging analysis and provide improved operational efficiencies for our clients.
 With our state-of-the-art seismic equipment, including computer technology and multiple channels, we acquire, on an efficient basis, immense volumes of seismic data that, when processed and interpreted, produce precise images of the earth's subsurface.
 Our clients then use our seismic data to generate 3-D geologic models that help reduce drilling risks, finding and development costs, and improve recovery rates from existing fields.

 In addition to conventional 2-D and 3-D seismic surveys, we provide what the industry refers to as multi-component seismic data surveys.
 Multi-component surveys involve the recording of alternative seismic waves known as shear waves.
 Shear waves can be recorded as wave conversion of conventional energy sources (3-C converted waves) or from horizontal vibrator energy source units (shear wave vibrators).
 Multi-component data are utilized in further analysis of subsurface rock type, fabric and reservoir characterization.
 We own equipment required for onshore multi-component surveys.
 The majority of the projects in Canada require multi-component recording equipment.
-We have operated one to two multi-component equipped crews in the U.S. routinely over the past few years.
+We have operated one to two multi-component equipped crews in the U.S. periodically over the past few years.
 The use of multi-component seismic data could increase in North America over the next few years if industry conditions improve and potentially require capital expenditures for additional equipment.

-In recent years, we have begun providing surface-recorded microseismic services utilizing equipment we own.
+In recent years, we have begun providing surface recorded microseismic services utilizing equipment we own.
 Microseismic monitoring is used by clients who use hydraulic fracturing to extract hydrocarbon deposits to monitor their hydraulic fracturing operations.